 At Aventa, women help women to build resilience so that they may overcome the effects of trauma and addictions.

 Incorporating curriculum materials researched and written by Dr. Stephanie Covington, our addiction treatment programs meet the unique needs of women.

-Aventa provides gender-specific addiction treatment services on a short-term and long-term residential basis.
-Our programs increase women’s understanding of the development and impact of their addictions, maintain abstinence from their addictions and addictive behaviors, and experience an increase in their sense of well-being, and overall life satisfaction.
+Aventa provides gender-specific live-in addiction treatment services on a short-term and long-term basis.
+Our programs increase women’s understanding of the development and impact of their addictions.
+During treatment, women learn to maintain abstinence from their addictions and addictive behaviors, and experience an increase in their sense of well-being, and overall life satisfaction.
 Pregnant women are admitted without delay to help decrease the risks associated with Fetal Alcohol Spectrum Disorder (FASD).

 Women & Trauma